bcgov/how-to-workshops/labs/netpol-quickstart/README.md

 Without egress policy, pods that need to communicate **between namespaces** only require ingress rules on the destination pod to permit the inbound communication.
 This is fine is most circumstances because you will have a *deny-by-default* rule guarding all your namespaces.

-High security projects that require egress rules to a specific namespace should reach out to Platform Services; these policies can be implemented, as needed, by a cluster administrator.
+Projects that require cross-namespace communication should reach out to the Platform Services Teams in Rocketchat ; these policies can be implemented, as needed, by a cluster administrator.

 ### Roll Out